nanorobocop/dictmask/README.md

 Mask applied on top of your data.
 Everything that is not whitelisted - will be removed from dict.
-Works for nested dicts and lists.
+Works with nested dicts and lists.

 Usage: